hassanrupam/SOLID_PRINCIPLE/LiskovSubstitutionPrinciple/README.md

 * **_Main_**

-A brief reminder what we did so far with the example is-> As per implementing the new requirements, by satisfy the Open-Close Principal, we restructured the whole Payment Process by creating an Interface IPaymentProcessor which holds the basic method signatures for payment processing.
+A brief reminder what we did so far with the example is-> As per implementing the new requirements, by satisfy the **Open-Close Principal**, we restructured the whole Payment Process by creating an Interface **_IPaymentProcessor_** which holds the basic method signatures for payment processing.
 We created the 4 separate payment Processor Class implementing the interface so each now overrides the functionalities with their own definition.
 So this closes each of those classes to modification , but we will be able to create new Payment processor in future by implementing the interface, so The Payment process